tweag/ghc-proposals/proposals/0000-linear-types.rst

   g = f  -- should not be well-typed g x = f x  -- is well-typed

-This would be rather unfortunate: for instance a linear function in a library could not be used with ``map`` from base.
+It would be unfortunate if this rule was actually enforced: for instance a linear function in a library could not be used with ``map`` from base.
 Which means that everybody would have to start caring about linearity.
 Worse: every use of ``map Just`` would now be untyped.
 Fortunately, this sort of